OpenDataDSL/website/docs/data/finance/_BOC_FX.md

 ### Schedule

-Schedule to collect file at 23:30 AM UTC on business days.
+Schedule to process the updates at 23:30 GMT on Canada business days.

 ### Sample File